adtingson/blog/content/🌲 Evergreens/how the blog was created.md

 ---
-title: ✏️ How the Blog was Created
+title: How was the Blog was Created? ✏️
 draft: false
 tags:
   - obsidian